digital-asset/daml/docs/source/high-level-intro.rst

 The suggested next steps are:

 * Learn about the Daml language and the Daml Ledger Model. :doc:`Writing Daml <daml/intro/0_Intro>` will introduce you to the basics of a Daml contract, the Daml Ledger model, and the core features of the Daml language.
-You’ll notice that testing your contracts, including :doc:`testing for failures <daml/intro/2_DamlScript.html#test-for-failure>`, is presented very early in this introduction.
+You’ll notice that testing your contracts, including :ref:`testing for failures<intro_2_failure>`, is presented very early in this introduction.
 We strongly recommend that you write tests as part of the initial development of every Daml project.
 * Learn about Operating a Daml application and Canton.